stonsolabs/musical-instruments-platform/docs/CONTEXT.md

 Backend
 -------

-- API routers (prefix `/api/v1`): products, compare, trending, search, voting, affiliate_stores, instrument_requests, blog (AI), admin (protected), docs (protected).
+- API routers (prefix `/api/v1`): products, compare, trending, search, voting, affiliate_stores, instrument_requests, blog (simplified), admin (protected), docs (protected).
 - Business logic:
   - EnhancedAffiliateService:
-    * Brand exclusivity rules: If a brand has an exclusive store relationship, only that store is shown for products of that brand
+    * Brand exclusivity rules: If a brand has an exclusive relationship with a store, only that store is shown for products of that brand
     * Regional preferences: Stores can have different priority scores based on user region
     * Priority scoring: Combines store priority, regional boosts, brand exclusivity boosts, and store link availability
     * Affiliate URL generation: Automatically adds affiliate parameters and handles domain-specific affiliate IDs